indigo423/opennms.org/user/pages/04.participate/_talk-online/features.en.md

       icon: envelope-o
       linkurl: "https://www.opennms.org/wiki/Mailing_lists"
       linktext: "Mailing Lists"
-    - header: Ask and Answer Questions around OpenNMS
+    - header: Ask and Answer Questions
       text: Get answers or help others with most frequently asked questions and see how you can use OpenNMS in several use cases.
       icon: commenting
       linkurl: "https://stackoverflow.com/search?tab=newest&q=opennms"